 As a home-schooled student growing up near the shores of Lake Michigan in Racine, Wisc., Daniel Crawford was used to thinking for himself and learning at his own pace.
 It wasn’t until he got the results of his high school equivalency exam that his confidence began to soar.

-The timing couldn’t have been better for Crawford to have the chance encounter with the Krones employee in 2017.
-Krones had recently joined the Industry Consortium for Advanced Technical Training (ICATT) network in the Milwaukee area, and Crawford’s plans quickly shifted.
+The timing couldn’t have been better for Daniel to have the chance encounter with the Krones employee in 2017.
+Krones had recently joined the Industry Consortium for Advanced Technical Training (ICATT) network in the Milwaukee area, and Daniel’s plans quickly shifted.

 To learn if an ICATT apprenticeship is right for you or someone you know, click here.